Help

 - Where is my data stored?

-- Postgres in the EU or US, depending on your region.
+- Postgres in the EU (Neon).
 We store listings, verdicts, and your rules.
 We don't sell or share.
-You can export or delete your account from Settings.
+Email us and we'll export or delete your account.

 - What if I miss a notification?